Curzon Mill, Ashton-under-Lyne: Power

 There were two 37in diameter low pressure cylinders (LP), an intermediate (IP) of 32in and a high pressure (HP) of 20in.
 They had a 60in stroke.
-They had Corliss valves and the airpumps were driven from each crosshead.
+They had Corliss valves and the air pumps were driven from each crosshead.
 The boiler operated at 160 psi.
 The flywheel was 26 ft in diameter and was grooved for 28 ropes.

 Equipment

 All the mule frames and equipment was by Hetherington and Sons Ltd. There were 77,184 mule spindles spinning fine counts of twists and weft from Egyptian cotton.
 By 1911 it was spinning medium counts of American.

 Usage

 Curzon Mill was used for spinning fine counts of twists and weft from Egyptian cotton.
 In 1911 it was spinning medium counts of American cotton.